Doing your homework on school applications

 For parents who are already separated, they are still required to agree the nominations for school applications as they share parental responsibility for their children.
 However once parties do separate, whilst they will have a shared interest to secure the best school for their child, they may have competing interests when considering faith based schools, school runs and travel arrangements to work thereafter.

 The key to agreeing a successful school application is to do your research early on and if matters cannot be agreed, then applications may have to be made to the court.
 However any court application would have to be made well before Local Education Authority deadlines.
-In respect of Hertfordshire primary school applications the deadline for 'on time' applications was 15 January 2017.
-You can still make a late application by 2 February 2017 but you will have to submit a written explanation giving reasons why your application was late, for your application to be agreed as ‘on time’.
-You're much less likely to get your preferred school if you apply late.
+In respect of Hertfordshire primary school applications, click here to find out key dates and more on our school admissions page.
+Remember that you're much less likely to get your preferred school if you apply late.